IBM/cp4d-deployment/selfmanaged-openshift/upi/aws/README.md

 terraform apply -var-file="Path To osaws_var.tfvars file"
 ```

-### Steps to Deploy (Disconnected UPI Installation)
+### Steps to Deploy (CPD Installation using a Mirror Registry)

 1. Create a Mirror Registry, follow the steps here [Mirror Registry Creation](../mirror-registry) .
-2. Follow the steps 1 to 9 from UPI installation section above.
+2. Follow the steps 1 to 9 from "CPD Installation using User Provisioned Infrastructure" above.
 3. Copy `/opt/registry/certs/domain.crt` file from the RHEL server where Mirror Registry is created to the current installer machine.
 4. Update the `pull-Secret` file's value to contain the authentication information for your mirror registry.
 ```